phalcon-orphanage/docs/en/db-models.md

 );
 ```

-<h5 class='alert alert-warning' markdown='1'>Since the default bind-type is `Phalcon\Db\Column::BIND_PARAM_STR`, there is no need to specify the 'bindTypes' parameter if all of the columns are of that type.</h5>
+> Since the default bind-type is `Phalcon\Db\Column::BIND_PARAM_STR`, there is no need to specify the 'bindTypes' parameter if all of the columns are of that type.
+{: .alert .alert-warning }

 If you bind arrays in bound parameters, keep in mind, that keys must be numbered from zero: